 I am a member of the Association of Professional Counsellors and Psychotherapists in Ireland and the International Association for Trauma Professionals.
 I am also an accredited member of the Guild of Energists.
 I keep up with the latest research both for my own enjoyment and to fulfill my continuing professional development requirements (50 hours per year).
 Some courses that I have completed:

 I am fascinated by how trauma and dissociation are inherently linked.
-It is why Irish psychiatrist Ivor Browne calls trauma; unexperienced experience, dissociation being the mechanism that keeps our experiences unexperienced.
-I firmly believe that the notion of trauma should be normalised as every single one of us has been hurt at some time in our life.
-The stigma of mental health issues, which are nearly always trauma-based, needs to be resolved by cultivating understanding, compassion and educating people to be trauma-informed.
-In my opinion, unresolved trauma is the root cause of so many seemingly unrelated issues in today's world: abuse, addiction, violence and many physical and mental health issues.
+It is why Irish psychiatrist, Ivor Browne, calls trauma: unexperienced experience with dissociation being the mechanism that keeps our experiences unexperienced.
+I firmly believe that the notion of trauma should be normalised.
+Every single one of us has been hurt at some time in our life, and, as a result of not feeling our wounds, we carry unresolved traumatic stress that shows up in various ways.

 If we're not in our body, and many of us are 'leaving' our bodies over and over again because what they contain is too overwhelming, we can't listen to their messages and release the stress they hold for us.
 So, stress builds up and up and up, until our barrels become full and begin overflowing with symptoms.
 Symptoms are usually our first sign that something is amiss.
 They are the bread crumb trail that lead us to the root cause(s).
 There are some good questions we can ask so we get some clarity about what's really going on with us.

-The most priceless skill we can learn is how to regulate our autonomic nervous systems so we can regain our ability to relax and feel comfortable in our own skins.
-I believe a dysregulated nervous system, stemming from unresolved traumatic stress, is the number one public health issue in our world today.
+The most priceless skill we can learn is how to regulate our autonomic nervous systems so we can tap into our ability to relax and feel comfortable in our own skins.
+I believe a dysregulated nervous system, stemming from unresolved traumatic stress, is the number one health issue in our world today.